 Yoga teaches that we are the same as the universe, the same as one another, all one with nature, energy, and atmosphere.

-Just as it takes enormous strength, skill, practice and focus for a human body to ride a plank across vast swathes of water, so it takes strength, practice, and attentiveness to be skilled in yoga, dance, movement of any type.
+Just as it takes enormous strength, skill, practice, and focus for a human body to ride a plank across vast swathes of water, so it takes strength, practice, and attentiveness to be skilled in yoga, dance, and movement of any type.

-There is a divine alchemy to the patterns in nature, water, human bodies.
-We can only really be at peace in our bodies and spirits when we cease fighting our natural desire to eat, move, express and live according to seasons, heat, cold, tides, storms, searing heat.
+We can only really be at peace in our bodies and spirits when we cease fighting our natural desire to eat, move, express, and live according to seasons, heat, cold, tides, storms, and searing heat.